 As part of annual support, the Foundation has agreed to supplement the compensation paid to several employees of the University's Athletics Department under their state employment contracts with the University.
 The University and Board of Trustees of Mississippi Institutions of Higher Learning have no obligations under the terms of these supplemental compensation agreements.
-The amount paid for these supplemental compensation and incentive packages for the years ending June 30, 2020 and 2019, was \$12,070,647 and \$7,785,650, respectively.
-The amount expected to be paid in fiscal year 2021 exceeds \$8,964,078.
+The amount paid for these supplemental compensation and incentive packages for the years ending June 30, 2021 and 2020, was \$8,111,467 and \$12,070,647, respectively.
+The amount expected to be paid in fiscal year 2022 exceeds \$12,756,453.
 The Foundation has also agreed to support severance and separation agreements with former Athletics Department personnel.
-The amount paid for these agreements for the fiscal years ended June 30, 2020 and 2019, was \$8,622,462 and \$983,727, respectively.
-The amount expected to be paid in fiscal year 2021 is \$3,515,130.
+The amount paid for these agreements for the fiscal years ended June 30, 2021 and 2020, was \$3,671,249 and \$8,622,462, respectively.
+The amount expected to be paid in fiscal year 2022 is \$3,141,419.

-The Foundation has committed to provide a year-end supplement for scholarships and other operating needs of the Athletics Department in the amount of \$3,286,777 for the fiscal year ending June 30, 2021.
+For the fiscal year ended June 30, 2022, the Foundation has committed to provide support for scholarships and other operating needs of the Athletics Department.
 The Foundation has also committed to provide financial support for specific projects undertaken for constructing and improving Athletics facilities.